Orliluq/Orliluq/README.md

 ## 🚀 About Me:

     I'm Full Stack Developer
-  I am an Administrator and manage a Retail company in my country.
-In the Tech community I discovered the motivation that I didn't have in my profession and decided to start my path in 2021 🤞 I love programming 👩‍💻 and finding viable solutions to the challenges that arise every day in the code. ✔😉
+    I'm Digital Content Creator
+  I am a Full Stack Developer with 2 years of experience & Digital Content Creator ✨ related to technology and software development; Furthermore, 💼 I have managed a Retail company in my country for more than 10 years. ✨ My goal is to inspire and motivate people through my publications and articles, fostering a closer and more collaborative community. 👩‍💻 ✔😉

 <p align="center">
     <a href="https://portfolio-next-snowy-two.vercel.app/"><img alt="Portfolio" title="Portfolio" src="https://custom-icon-badges.demolab.com/badge/-|Portfolio-1F222E?style=for-the-badge&logoColor=F8D866&logo=link-external"/></a>